RubyMine 2024.3 Help

 2. Start the application in the development mode as described above and wait till the application is compiled and the development server is ready.

 3. The Run tool window or the Terminal shows the URL at which your application is running.
-Copy this URL address, you will later specify it in a debug configuration.
-To view your application, just click the link.
+Hold Ctrl+Shift and click this URL link.
+RubyMine starts a debugging session with an automatically generated Debug Application configuration of the type JavaScript Debug.

 When the first breakpoint is hit, switch to the Debug tool window and proceed as usual: step through the program, stop and resume program execution, examine it when suspended, explore the call stack and variables, set watches, evaluate variables, view actual HTML DOM, and so on.